Presidential Emergency Action Documents: Origins and implementation

-Public Awareness
+Public awareness

-Though there were academic articles and books discussing them since the 1980s, explicit public discussion about PEADS in the media did not begin until March 2020 when President Donald Trump said: “I have the right to do a lot of things that people don’t even know about,” during a White House press briefing with Prime Minister Leo Varadkar of Ireland leading to an April 10 op-ed in the New York Times by Elizabeth Goitein, co-director of the Liberty and National Security Program at NYU’s Brennan Center for Justice entitled "Trump Has Emergency Powers We Aren't Allowed to Know About."
+Though there were academic articles and books discussing them since the 1980s, explicit public discussion about PEADS in the media did not begin until March 2020 when President Donald Trump said: "I have the right to do a lot of things that people don't even know about," during a White House press briefing with Prime Minister Leo Varadkar of Ireland leading to an April 10 op-ed in the New York Times by Elizabeth Goitein, co-director of the Liberty and National Security Program at NYU's Brennan Center for Justice entitled "Trump Has Emergency Powers We Aren't Allowed to Know About".

-This led to several pieces in major news outlet such as CBS News, Politico, and Harper's Weekly, as well as former senior White House officials and Senators going public with what they know of PEADS, such as Former Colorado Senator Gary Hart, Mark Medish, a senior National Security Council director under Clinton, and Joel McCleary, a White House official in the Carter Administration.
+This led to several pieces in major news outlets such as CBS News, Politico, and Harper's Weekly, as well as former senior White House officials and Senators going public with what they know of PEADS, such as Former Colorado Senator Gary Hart, Mark Medish, a senior National Security Council director under Clinton, and Joel McCleary, a White House official in the Carter Administration.

+Comments from Mr. Trump, suggesting sweeping powers unrestricted by Congress or the courts, conflict with precedent in the historic record.
+President Ronald Reagan's staff briefed Congress on emergency plans.
+They explained Reagan might request emergency authorities, such as price controls and seizures of industrial facilities, if needed in an emergency.
+These were requests, not unilateral commands, and they contained protections for constitutional rights including the Fifth Amendment to the United States Constitution.

 Legislation

-On July 22, 2020 a Senate bill, S.4279 or The REIGN Act of 2020, was introduced by Sen. Edward J. Markey D-MA that was the first piece of legislation to directly acknowledge PEADs, making reference to 56 documents described as ‘‘presidential emergency action documents’’ in the budget justification materials for the Office of Legal Counsel of the Department of Justice submitted to Congress in support of the budget of the President for fiscal year 2018.
+On July 22, 2020 a Senate bill, S.4279 or The REIGN Act of 2020, was introduced by Sen. Edward J. Markey D-MA that was the first piece of legislation to directly acknowledge PEADs, making reference to 56 documents described as "presidential emergency action documents" in the budget justification materials for the Office of Legal Counsel of the Department of Justice submitted to Congress in support of the budget of the President for fiscal year 2018.
 The bill’s sole purpose was to legislate PEADs.
 The bill would have forced the President to submit any PEAD that went into effect to congressional scrutiny within 30 days.
 Active PEADs would have to be mostly declassified within 180 days, and any parts considered too sensitive to declassify would have to be summarized in a public report.
 Finally, any documents in effect when the legislation passed would also have to be declassified or summarized.
 The REIGN Act ultimately died in committee.

 On September 30, 2021, a bipartisan bill, known as H.R.
 5410 or The National Security Reforms and Accountability Act (NSRAA), that borrows most of the language from the REIGN Act relating to PEADs, was introduced to Congress by James P. McGovern, D-MA, chairman of the House Rules Committee, and Rep. Peter Meijer, R-MI, ranking member of the United States Senate Appropriations Subcommittee on Homeland Security.
-The bills stated purpose is "To provide for clarification and limitations with respect to the exercise of national security powers, and for other purposes".
+The bill's stated purpose is "To provide for clarification and limitations with respect to the exercise of national security powers, and for other purposes".